kmacpher67/gr-base/README.md

-# bootstrap-layouts
+# gr78-bootstrap-responsive security template

-This project is a skeleton for Grails 3 applications.
+This project is a skeleton for Grails 3 (.0.9 and 0.11) applications.
 It already has Bootstrap and Font Awesome embedded.
+I'll be adding the Spring Security for my own special mix.

 ## How to use
 1. Clone this repo